History of anime: 1970s

 During the 1970s, the Japanese film market shrank due to competition from television.
 This reduced Toei animation's staff and many animators went to studios such as A Pro and Telecom animation.
-Mushi Production went bankrupt (though the studio was revived 4 years later), its former employees founding studios such as Madhouse and Sunrise.
+Mushi Production went bankrupt (though the studio was revived 4 years later), with its former employees founding studios such as Madhouse and Sunrise.
 Many young animators were thrust into the position of director, and the injection of young talent allowed for a wide variety of experimentation.
 One of the earliest successful television productions in the early 1970s was Tomorrow's Joe (1970), a boxing anime which has become iconic in Japan.
 1971 saw the first installment of the Lupin III anime.
 Contrary to the franchise's current popularity, the first series ran for 23 episodes before being cancelled.
 The second series (starting in 1977) saw considerably more success, spanning 155 episodes over three years.

 Another example of this experimentation is Isao Takahata's 1974 television series Heidi, Girl of the Alps.
-This show was originally a hard sell because it was a simple realistic drama aimed at children, and most TV networks thought children needed something more fantastic to draw them in.
+This show was originally a hard sell because it was a simple realistic drama aimed at children, and most TV networks thought children needed something more fantastical to draw them in.
 Heidi was an international success, popular in many European countries, and so successful in Japan that it allowed for Hayao Miyazaki and Takahata to start a series of literary-based anime (World Masterpiece Theater).
 Miyazaki and Takahata left Nippon Animation in the late 1970s.
 Two of Miyazaki's critically acclaimed productions during the 1970s were Future Boy Conan (1978) and Lupin III: The Castle of Cagliostro (1979).

+Doraemon, which was broadcast on TV Asahi in 1979, became the most widely watched and popular anime series of all time.

 During this period, Japanese animation reached continental Europe with productions aimed at European and Japanese children, with the most-pronounced examples being the aforementioned Heidi but also Barbapapa and Vicky the Viking.
-Italy, Spain and France grew an interest in Japan's output, which was offered for a low price.
-In the 1970s, censored Japanese animation were shown on U.S. television.
-One example of this censorship was transgender characters in Gatchaman ("Battle of the Planets").
+Specifically, anime and manga found receptive audiences in Italy, Germany, and France; East and Southeast Asia; and throughout Latin America.
+Each country's interest increased in Japan's output, which was offered for a low price.
+In the 1970s, censored Japanese animation was shown on American television.
+For example, transgender characters were censored in Battle of the Planets, an American adaptation of Science Ninja Team Gatchaman.

 Another genre known as mecha came into being at this time.
 Some early works include Mazinger Z (1972–1974), Science Ninja Team Gatchaman (1972–1974), Space Battleship Yamato (1974–75) and Mobile Suit Gundam (1979–80).

-As a contrast to the action-oriented shows, shows for a female audience such as Candy Candy and The Rose of Versailles earned high popularity on Japanese television and later in other parts of the world.

-By 1978, over fifty shows were aired on television.
+In contrast to male-targeted action-oriented shows, shows for a female audience such as Candy Candy and The Rose of Versailles earned high popularity on Japanese television and later in other parts of the world.
+By 1978, over fifty anime shows were airing on Japanese television.